About Lisa

 Lieberman, MSW, LCSW is a skilled trainer, engaging speaker and

-related to "living with disability in the family."
-She
+with disability in the family."
+She is the author of numerous

-is the author of numerous articles and a well-received book,
+articles and a well-received book, A Stranger Among Us: Hiring

-A Stranger Among Us: Hiring In-home Support When a Child has ASD
+In-home Support When a Child has ASD or other Neurological Differences,

-or other Neurological Differences, AAPC, ©2005.
+AAPC, ©2005.

 Lisa